Buka Island: Language and ethnic groups

 The main island of Buka is occupied by two distinct language groups, Solos and Halia.
 The latter is split into two dialects in Buka Island: Hanahan Halia spoken along the east coast from Buka Passage (known locally as Ieta) to Tohatsi and Haku, spoken in the north coast villages from Elutupan to Lontis.
 A third dialect of Halia, known as Selau is spoken in the peninsula of the same name in north Bougainville.
 Halia and Haku speakers easily understand each other, Selau is a more distant dialect.
 Solos is a distinct language within the North Bougainvillean Austronesian family, and Halia and Solos are not mutually intelligible.

 On the west coast of Buka there are five small inhabited islands that have close cultural and linguistic ties to the main island of Buka.
 From north to south these are Pororan and nearby Hitau, Petats and Yamen and Matsungan.
 The language of these islands is distinct from Halia and Solos, but resembles Halia more closely than it does Solos.
 This language is referred to as Petats in the linguistic literature, and as West Coast in Buka.

-All languages spoken by the indigenous population of Buka are part of the North Bougainvillean Austronesian group of languages.
-They show some affinity to the languages of Nissan Island and New Ireland and are part of the Melanesian branch of the Austronesian language family.

-Contemporary Bukas often use Tok Pisin as a lingua franca between the three main language groups.